BalamuruganSiddhartha/testrep/README.md

 **Galactic Explorers API** enables the creation and management of **users**, **challenges**, **guilds**, **inventory**, **marketplace items**, and **exploration activities**.
 It provides a RESTful interface for interacting with the game data, using Node.js and MySQL.

+I developed the Galactic Explorers API to power a gamified fitness tracker aimed at engaging users in both physical and virtual activities.
+In this project, I enabled users to explore planets, join guilds, view their inventory and purchase items from the marketplace, while completing fitness challenges to earn skillpoints (**in-game currency**).

+I implemented a space theme to enhance the immersive experience, drawing inspiration from space exploration to provide a motivational backdrop for physical activity.
+By blending fitness with gamification, I aimed to encourage users to stay active, track their progress, and compete within a community.

+This project serves as my ***CA1 assignment***, where I focused on creating an **engaging** and **interactive** platform that integrates gamification with physical activity tracking.
 ## Prerequisites

 Before running the API, ensure you have the following: